Batersbay History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Batersbay date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Batersbay family lived the place named Battersby in the North Riding of Yorkshire.
 Battersby Township was in the parish of Ingleby Greenbow.
 The place-name is derived from an Old English word denoting Bothvarr's town.
-CITATION[CLOSE]

 Early Origins of the Batersbay family